plone/plone.api/docs/content.md

 ## Find content objects

-You can use the {meth}`api.content.find` function to search for content.
+You can use the {func}`api.content.find` function to search for content.

 Finding all Documents: